clchiou/ctypes-binding-generator/README.md

 The *preamble* top-level key maps to a string which will be inserted into the binding of the output binding.
 Generally it could be used for import helper Python modules.
-Alternatively, preambles maps to a mapping that supports the following keys:
+Alternatively, preamble maps to a mapping that supports the following keys:

   * *codes*: A string of codes that will be inserted.